 How does that relate with CBD?

-Just like food has to go through this process, so too does a therapeutic compound such as CBD, but in what is more specifically called drug metabolism.
+Just like food goes through this process, so too does a therapeutic compound such as CBD, in a process called drug metabolism.
 Drug metabolism refers to the rate at which medications and other therapeutic compounds are broken down by the body into its individual metabolites and how long these metabolites stay in the body.

 Drug Metabolism and CYP Enzymes

 In our liver and stomach are a family of enzymes called cytochrome P450 or, CYP450 for short.
 CYP450 works to convert foreign substances so they can be eliminated your body.
 CYP450 is a family or classification of about 50 different enzymes in total.
 Of the 50 enzymes, there are two (CYP3A4 and CYP2D6) that commonly perform most of the work.